fhe1101/game-of-life-refactoring-cpp-kata/README.md

 1. **Immortal Cell**: This cell type never dies.
 Once born, it stays alive through all the subsequent generations.
 2. **Reproductive Cell**: This cell type reproduces faster than a normal cell.
-   It can make a new cell in the neighborhood with only two neighbors instead of three.
+   It can make a new cell in the neighborhood with 2-3 neighbors instead of three.
 3. **Lazy Cell**: This cell type requires more neighbors to survive.
 It stays alive only if it has exactly three neighbors.